Neuroscience of Conscious Experiences (Qualia)

 No Consciousness Telepathy in Split Brain Patients

-(July 6, 2022) Studies of split brain patients show that conscious experiences are not routinely transferred directly between brain halves as a sort of radio communication.
+(July 6, 2022) Studies of split brain patients show that semantic information is not routinely transferred directly between brain halves as a sort of radio communication.
 If spiritual telepathy exists it must be highly constrained depending on certain conditions being met.
 This seems to be a way to preserve individual identity and not be "Borgified" (Star Trek) in which individuals are merged into the collective consciousness.

 Each brain half is like its own separate brain isolated from the other half unless it has neural connections.
 This narrows down the possibilities.
 Any sort of possible psychic communication must be gated in some fashion.